Want to make compost fast? Read on to learn what really works, with some handy hints and tips.

-Annual sweet peas are a welcome addition to any garden, providing a fragrant screen for both privacy and to separate different parts of the garden.
+Annual sweet peas are a welcome addition to any garden, providing a fragrant screen for privacy and/or separating different parts of the garden.
 Learn how to grow them for home or for exhibitions.

 If a member of your family becomes blind or visually impaired, it would be nice if you could design a sensory garden with them in mind.
 Here are some points to consider.

 Learn how to make a German Easter tree.
 Germany celebrate Easter more than anyone else it seems, with every home displaying Easter trees - branches, bushes or trees with highly decorated and colorful eggs attached to the branches.

 Have you ever wondered how to grow sesame seed plants from shop bought sesame seeds?
 It is good to know they will grow, and even better to know what to expect and how to take care of sesame plants.

 If you want to have a tree in your garden that looks like a tropical palm tree but isn't, have a look at the Cordyline australis, the cabbage palm tree.
 Suitable for cooler climates, this tree will make a wonderful addition to your garden.

 A great way to protect your home from thieves is to grow protective garden plants around the perimeter of your yard to deter the sneaky entry of thieves and burglars.